CAPR-Consortium/CAPR-Consortium.github.io/index.md

 ## After Joining dataWizardry
 Once you have received access, please review the [README](https://github.com/CAPR-Consortium/dataWizardry/blob/master/README.md).
 If you are new to GitHub and Git, see the [quickstart documentation](https://docs.github.com/en/get-started/quickstart).
 After these steps, request an onboarding meeting from one of the repository owners.

+## SSH Keys
+Make sure you have uploaded your ssh keys to your GitHub accout.
+Using Terminal on a Mac or Git Bash or WSL terminal on PC, type <code>cat ~/.ssh/id_rsa.pub</code> to see if you have already generated SSH keys.
+If so, you can copy your public key and add paste it within your GitHub account, under Settings -> SSH and GPG keys.
+Choose a name that identifies your machine to you.
+For example, "personal macbook pro."

+If you have not previously generated keys, you will type <code>ssh-keygen -t rsa</code> in either Terminal, Git Bash, or WSL terminal.
+You do not need a passcode, so press Enter to continue.
+You will see a randomart image.
+You then will follow the above instructions which will authorize your machine.

+Do not share your private key with anyone.
+If your machine is lost, stolen, or otherwise compromised, send a message to Josh Kenney as soon as possible.

 ## Working with the dataWizardry repository